kubewarden/kubewarden.io/content/blog/2023/10/kubewarden-1.8-release.md

 With 1.8.0, the Kubewarden Controller now separately reconciles the configuration of both tracing and metrics for Policy Server instances.
-In the past, enabling metrics in Kubewarden meant enabling both, and now users can decide to enable each separately, as we have realized from the requests raised in GitHub.
+In the past, enabling metrics in Kubewarden meant enabling both, and now users can decide to enable each separately, as we have realized from the requests raised by the community.

-We have made the concious decision to make this a breaking change in the helm chart `values.yaml`, which we never do.
+We have made the concious decision to make this a breaking change in the helm chart `values.yaml`, which it is uncommon.
 We think it simplifies the adoption of OTLP changes in the future.

 The change is the following: